 Email delay can be frustrating.
-If you're like most people, you probably expect email to be near-instantaneous, and most of the time it is.
+If you're like most people, you probably expect email to be near-instantaneous, and most of the time, it is.
 But the complexities of modern email systems and anti-spam efforts can sometimes create a delay.
 While the causes for delay can vary, it usually falls into one of three groups: greylisting, rate limiting, or a temporary issue with your host.
-This article explains why emails can sometimes be delayed and how to track down the source of the delay.

-There are a variety of reasons why your email may be delayed, most of which are unintentional and will resolve on their own.
-For example, a problem at the sending or receiving mail server will cause the email queue to build up and result in delay which will be resolved once the mail server is back online.
-However, problems like these are usually temporary so there's nothing to worry about.
+There are various of reasons why your email may be delayed, most of which are unintentional and will resolve on their own.
+For example, a problem at the sending or receiving mail server will cause the email queue to build up and result in delay, which will be resolved once the mail server is back online.
+However, problems like these are usually temporary, so there's nothing to worry about.

 Follow these steps to analyze your email header:

 - Open the email you received late, and retrieve its complete message header by following the steps for your mail application in the article Displaying Email Headers.